Course: Animal Care Level 2

 Amanda Warren, Reserve Manager

-You will have the opportunity to participate in a work placement in a local animal care setting.
-Many of our students have undertaken placements at Africa Alive, Norfolk Wildlife Trust, dog rescue centres, local vet practices, charities, conservation trusts and animal sanctuaries.
+You will also benefit from completing work placements in local animal care settings including Africa Alive, Norfolk Wildlife Trust, dog rescue centres, local vet practices, charities, conservation trusts and animal sanctuaries.

 Why study with us:

 - We offer a curriculum designed in partnership with industry professionals including trips to zoos and nature reserves both in the UK and abroad.
 These experiences will assist you to achieve your qualification and future career connections.

 - We have excellent collaboration and placement opportunities across Norfolk and Suffolk, including Africa Alive, Colchester Zoo, RSPB Minsmere, Sea Life Great Yarmouth and the UmPhafa Nature Reserve in South Africa.

 - You will benefit from experience looking after our on-site animals where you will be responsible for health checking, monitoring behaviour and general feeding and care.